un4b0mber/krypto_info_mobile_app/README.md

 🔍 Advanced signal filtering — we scan, sort & score tokens for potential listings on Binance

 ⚡️ High growth alerts — identify coins that can skyrocket up to 8000% in just hours

+## 💸 100% Free.
+Just run it.
+No subscriptions, no hidden fees – just download the app and run the API server locally on your own machine.
+You're in control 🧠🖥️